Clynnog Fawr Village and the Llyn Peninsular

 Facilities in Clynnog Fawr

-The village of Clynnog Fawr has a pub that serves food and a shop.
-All are no more than a 50 yard walk from the cottage.
+The village of Clynnog Fawr has a shop and petrol station a 50 yard walk from the cottage

 Aspects of Clynnog Fawr and the immediate local area